Sisodia should be given Bharat Ratna but being hounded for political motive: Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Monday said his deputy Manish Sisodia should be given the Bharat Ratna for improving standard of education in Delhi schools, but is being hounded by the Central government due to political motives.
+Delhi Deputy Chief Minister Manish Sisodia, under the CBI lens over alleged irregularities in excise policy, deserves the Bharat Ratna for improving education standards in schools, but instead, he is being hounded by the Centre due to political motives, CM Arvind Kejriwal said on Monday.

+On the other hand, Sisodia, who handles education among a host of other key portfolios, made a sensational claim, saying the Bharatiya Janata Party (BJP) offered him the chief minister's post if he split the Aam Aadmi Party (AAP).

-“The New York Times has lauded our education model,” Kejriwal, on his fifth visit in a month to poll-bound Gujarat, said.
+“The New York Times has lauded our education model,” Kejriwal, on his fifth visit in a month to poll-bound Gujarat, said in Ahmedabad.
 Instead of appreciating Sisodia, he is being targeted, Kejriwal told reporters.
+“Don't you feel ashamed to make the CBI conduct raids on a man who did wonders in five years, did what existing political parties could not do in 70 years and made government schools the best.
+Such a man should get the Bharat Ratna,” the CM said.

 Also read | Kejriwal breaking records in corruption: BJP reacts to Manish Sisodia's claim

-Kejriwal also expressed apprehension that Sisodia may be arrested soon.
+Kejriwal, who is also the AAP convener, also expressed apprehension that Sisodia may be arrested soon.
 “Manish Sisodia may be arrested; who knows I may also be arrested.
-All this is being done in view of Gujarat Assembly elections,” he said.
+All this is being done in view of the Gujarat Assembly elections,” he said.

-Kejriwal said the people of Gujarat are sad and are bearing the brunt of the arrogance of the BJP regime of last 27 years in the state.
-He promised quality education and health care to the people of Gujarat if his Aam Aadmi Party government comes to power in the state.
+Kejriwal said the people of Gujarat are "sad" and are bearing the brunt of the "arrogance" of the BJP regime of the last 27 years in the state.
+He promised quality education and health care to the people of Gujarat if the AAP comes to power in the state, where the Assembly polls are due by the year-end.
+Defending the Delhi government's liquor policy, Kejriwal said they were forced to change it.

+“A total 850 (liquor) shops had to open in Delhi.
+But only 350 shops could open, 500 shops could not open.
+The way the Centre and all agencies started pressuring our officers, they said no to auctioning new shops.
+The LG (Lieutenant Governor), police, and central agencies were putting pressure.
+The policy is very good, and we are ready to debate with anyone,” he said.
+Meanwhile, Sisodia, who is also visiting Gujarat, claimed the BJP offered him the chief minister's post if he broke the AAP.
+Addressing a press conference in Ahmedabad, Sisodia said he was surprised when someone came to him with a message that he has "two offers" from the BJP.

 Check out DH's latest videos